google/docsy/userguide/content/en/docs/Adding content/lookandfeel.md

 ## CSS utilities

 For documentation of available CSS utility classes, see the [Bootstrap Documentation](https://getbootstrap.com/).
 This theme adds very little on its own in this area.
-However, we have added some some color state CSS classes that can be useful in a dynamic context:
+However, we have added some color state CSS classes that can be useful in a dynamic context:

 * `.-bg-<color>`
 * `.-text-<color>`